 Congratulations to all!

-Jamie Pambrun (anticipated BMus 2019) has been hired as a flute instructor in the Canadian Cadets summer program on Vancouver Island.
+Jamie Pambrun (anticipated BMus 2019) has been accepted as one of the three flutists in the Greater Victoria Youth Orchestra, beginning in their 2018-19 season.
+Jamie has also been hired as the flute instructor in the Canadian Cadets eight week summer program (in Vernon BC).

-Taya Haldane (anticipated BMus 2019) is working at the Terrace Heritage Museum (Terrace, BC) as an assisting cultural program director.
+Taya Haldane (anticipated BMus 2019) has been hired at the Terrace Heritage Museum (Terrace, BC) as an assisting cultural program director.
 This is her second summer season with the museum.

 Jillian Broughton BMus (Musical Arts degree stream) 2018 has been accepted as a MMus graduate student in flute performance at University of Ottawa where she will study with Camille Churchfield.